Design and implement an Oracle database in Azure

 - For data tablespace, spread the I/O workload across a number of disks by using managed storage or Oracle ASM.

-- Use data compression to reduce I/O (for both data and indexes).
+- Use Oracle advanced Compression to reduce I/O (for both data and indexes).

-- Separate redo logs, system, and temps, and undo TS on separate data disks.
+- Separate redo logs, Temp and Undo tablespaces on separate data disks.

 - Don't put any application files on default OS disks (/dev/sda).
 These disks aren't optimized for fast VM boot times, and they might not provide good performance for your application.